-Students from California campuses were selected in Spring 2021 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.
+Students from California campuses were selected in Fall 2021 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.

 Angela Chen, a recent graduate from The Webb Schools, is a current freshman at Occidental College and is planning on majoring in economics.
 As soon as she entered her college career, she was elected as the Vice President of External Affairs for the student senate.
 During the pandemic, she noticed the difficulty of communicating with students and especially freshmen who are new to the school.
 In hopes of building a community whilst in a virtual setting, she is determined to seek out the best way to communicate with Occidental students.
 Angela will be working with the Student Leadership, Involvement and Community Engagement (SLICE) office to increase student community-building and service-learning/community participation.
 The project, while creating a multi-layered ‘Social Identity Support and Networking’ experience, will serve to connect students with each other and with leadership development opportunities on and off-campus.